 The syllabus is a work in progress – you can count on additional readings being assigned and conversations taking unexpected directions.
 Deadlines, however, are unlikely to change and no late papers will be accepted.

-You will be required to write three short essays.
+You will be required to write four short essays.
 They should be no longer than 500 words.
-I will stop reading at word 500, and grade you only on what I’ve read to that point.
+I will stop reading at the 500th word, and grade you only on what I’ve read to that point.
 No late papers will be accepted.

-Essay #3 is due March 30.
-You should write a rhetorical analysis of a political artifact (speech, commercial, etc) of your choosing.
+Essay #3 is due March 10.
+You should write a rhetorical analysis of a political artifact (speech, commercial, etc.) of your choosing.

-For your final paper is due on April 20 at 6:10pm.
+Your final paper is due on April 21 at 6:10pm ET.
 In it you should take a theory or model of argument, persuasion or rhetoric and apply it to a piece of political persuasion.
 The model may come from class readings, but doesn’t have to.
 The object of analysis can be a speech, commercial, film, or any other attempt to engage in political persuasion.
 The goal of the paper is to explain the success, failure, or impact of an attempt to persuade using an analytic tool.

 Generally these papers should be between 15 and 25 pages long.
 I expect these papers to be top quality, that you will footnote your claims, cite your works, and that there will be no grammatical or spelling errors.
 You should strive for the approach and quality of the academic journal articles we will be reading throughout the semester.